 8.2.
 Lack of due care

 Nevada follows the “modified comparative negligence rule.”
-This means that plaintiffs can recover for their injuries as long as they were no more than 50% at fault.21 The judge would just reduce the plaintiff’s damages award by the percentage of the accident attributable to the plaintiff:
+This means that you can recover for your injuries as long as you were no more than 50% at fault.21 The judge would just reduce your damages award by the percentage of the accident attributable to you:

-In spite of Nevada’s comparative fault rule, plaintiffs who partly caused their injuries should still consider filing a premises liability suit.
-As long as their attorney can show the plaintiff was not more at fault than the defendant, the plaintiff should be entitled to money damages.
+In spite of Nevada’s comparative fault rule, if you partly caused your injuries, you should still consider filing a premises liability suit.
+As long as your attorney can show you were not more at fault than the defendant, you should be entitled to money damages.

 8.3.
 Intervening causes

-A common to defense to negligence claims is that the defendant did not cause the injury.
+A common defense to negligence claims is that the defendant did not cause your injury.
 Rather, an “intervening cause” that was beyond the defendant’s control caused it.22

 Example: Josie is staying at the Bellagio.
 One night she jumps up and down on her bed, causing the bed to break and for her to fall and injure herself.
 Josie sues, and an investigator discovers that the bed was defective.
 However, Bellagio argues that Josie’s jumping was an intervening cause that resulted in her injuries.